Updated: Feb 4

 I love having this illustrated summary of my progress.
 It keeps me engaged in the learning process, motivating me to keep going so I can create my next BQJ summary page.

 Sometimes it's fun to add other embellishments such as stamping.

 I happened to have this acrylic stamp of a lightbulb, which I used for the attribute of Light.

 As Covid-19 continues to thwart our routines and regular gatherings, maybe YOU are looking for some new ways to engage in your personal Bible study?

 Try the Explore the Word Collection.

-For $29 you'll get a digital bundle of workshops, printables, and Bible study templates that will revitalize the way you approach God’s word.
+You'll get a digital bundle of workshops, printables, and Bible study templates that will revitalize the way you approach God’s word.